hueyyeng/VesperiaGuide/docs/missables.md

 - [ ] In Deidon Hold, talk to the Man near the tents to play __Repede's Pro Snowboarding__ minigame.
 Clear it in short amount of time then quit the Mini Game for Repede's __Snow Delivery Dog__.
 When clearing the other courses, Repede needs to equip specific Overdrive Attachment to match the Referees of the course (PS3 and Definitive Edition)
 - [ ] In Myorzo, enter the Elder's House.
 Check the stand before the back wall to get the __Bush Baby Doll__.
 Go to Aspio and speak with Tort for Estelle to learn __Astion__.
 If you are to do this later in the game, go to Deidon Hold instead of Aspio (Krytian Style Fighting)
 - [ ] In Myorzo, ___after finishing the above sidequest___, enter the Elder's House.
 Check the stand before the back wall (Feelings In The Mural)
-- [ ] In Yuumanju, pay 300000 Gald.
+- [ ] In Yumanju, pay 300000 Gald.
 After, sleep at any Inn and come back to Pay 600000 Gald (Hotspring Part 2)
 - [ ] Fly toward the top of Mt Temza to trigger a scene (Dragon Race Part 1)
 - [ ] In Mantaic, speak with the Cow Boy.
 Hand over Hourglass and All Divide for Gel Set (Cow Boy Part 4)
 - [ ] In Capua Torim, toward the port to find Gauche and Droite.
 Go to Zaude and head to where you fought against Yeager to fight Gauche and Droite.
 While fighting them, be sure to ___steal___ __Gauche Sword__ and __Droite Sword__.
 After beating them, you will get __Letter of Challenge (L. Claw)__ and __Divine Cannon__ for Raven.
 With the Letter of Challenge (L. Claw), you can unlock 100 Man Melee in the Arena.
 However, don't clear 100 Man Melee because you won't get the full reward unless you have the Hunting Blades' Invitation (Avenging Soldiers Final Part)